 “I can share you with the Moon,” she said just above a whisper.
 “Just promise me you’ll love me completely – as a man and a wolf.
 Don’t hold anything back.”

-They held their breath again, communicating their tremendous amounts of anxiety and nervousness purely through eye contact, as Snape and Lestrange passed by their hiding place and continued down the hallway.
-When their voices finally faded into the darkness, Marianne’s legs gave way and he quickly scooped her up and steadied her shaking frame.
+They held their breath again - communicating their tremendous amounts of anxiety and nervousness purely through eye contact - as Snape and Lestrange passed by their hiding place and continued down the hallway.
+When their voices finally faded into the darkness, Marianne’s legs gave way and he quickly scooped her up and steadied her.
 He held her tenderly as they locked eyes.

-“I promise,” he replied breathlessly.
+“I promise,” he replied.
 Marianne sighed with intense relief and closed her eyes as she put her head on his shoulder.
 They stood in the dark, surrounded by hundreds of out of date books, and their heartbeats finally slowed to their normal rates.

 Her emphasis triggered Remus’ inner Marauder to involuntarily roar to life and a smirk burst across his handsome face as he pieced together a plan to surprise her.

 “Tell me ma petite, do you like puzzles?”